Master's in Clinical Mental Health Counseling

 Where do mental health counselors work?

-Students who choose to pursue a master’s degree in pastoral clinical mental health counseling will be prepared for a career in clinical practice in a variety...
+Students who pursue a master’s degree in clinical mental health counseling may be prepared to work in a wide range of professional settings.
+This flexible...

 Where do mental health counselors work?